rebeccahum/ninja-forms-layout-styles/readme.txt

 * Admin scripts should now load the min or dev versions based on the NINJA_FORMS_JS_DEBUG constant.
 * Added display selector.
 * Adjusted what's advanced and what's basic.
-* Limitted some secectors from Default Field Styles.
+* Limited some selectors from Default Field Styles.
 * Moved styles to be output before form and not after.

 = 1.1 =